 These food are highly recommended by experts.
 Because they retain all the natural nutrients like vitamins, minerals, and antioxidants.

-Additionally, studies claim that these types of food are beneficial to health and may help reducing health problems.
+Additionally, studies claim that these types of food are beneficial to health and may help reduce health problems.

 Other than that, food contamination may occur during their handling and transport.

 In processed foods, the product does not remain in its original state.
-Instead, it changes form by different operations like grinding, canning, bottling, salting, curing, pickling, etc.
+Instead, it changes form through different operations like grinding, canning, bottling, salting, curing, pickling, etc.